bumblebeefr/osm-tchoutchou/README.md

 How to install :
 ----------------
-Install python-pi and python-virtualenv then run
+Install python-pip and python-virtualenv on your system then run
 ```
 ./install.sh
 ```